aged care and mental health.

 By choosing to study at the Australian Academy of Nursing [AAON], you have already taken the first steps in opening new and potentially lucrative pathways in the Australian healthcare industry.
 With our courses and diplomas now available online during the COVID-19 pandemic, AAON will not only provide you with a diverse range of clinical and technical skills as a frontline healthcare worker but they will also advance you in a variety of administrative roles in the aged care and mental health sectors.

 - Courses: We offer nationally-recognised vocational aged care, disability support, and mental health care courses for students aiming to gain the skills, practical experience and knowledge to enter Australia’s healthcare industry.
-They include CHC33015 Certificate III in Individual Support; CHC43015 Certificate IV in Ageing Support, CHC43315 Certificate IV in Mental Health; CHC43115 Certificate IV in Disability, and CHC 52015 Diploma of Community Services.
+They include CHC33015 Certificate III in Individual Support; CHC43015 Certificate IV in Ageing Support, CHC43315 Certificate IV in Mental Health; CHC43115 Certificate IV in Disability, and CHC 52015 Diploma of Community Services, BSB50215 Diploma of Business and BSB80615 Graduate Diploma of Management (Learning).

 - Learning: We provide students with an exceptional learning environment that includes state-of-the-art training facilities and access to practical training.